engrebecca/team-generator/README.md

 The Engineering Team Generator is a command line application that allows users to create a HTML webpage to display a team summary.
 Users are prompted for information about employees through Inquirer in command line.
 HTML is then dynamically created based on the user inputs to create a webpage.
 Managers can easily generate a webpage overview of their team for quick access to emails and GitHub profiles.

 ## Installation
-This program utilizes the Inquirer package.
+This program utilizes the Inquirer and Jest packages.
 To install necessary dependencies, run the following in command line:

     npm install